Occidental Petroleum (OXY) Exceeds Market Returns: Some Facts to Consider

-Occidental Petroleum (OXY) closed at $52.06 in the latest trading session, marking a +1.5% move from the prior day.
-The stock outperformed the S&P 500, which registered a daily gain of 0.03%.
-On the other hand, the Dow registered a loss of 0.04%, and the technology-centric Nasdaq increased by 0.2%.

-Shares of the oil and gas exploration and production company have depreciated by 10.63% over the course of the past month, underperforming the Oils-Energy sector's loss of 3.35% and the S&P 500's gain of 1.54%.
+Heading into today, shares of the oil and gas exploration and production company had lost 9.78% over the past month, lagging the Oils-Energy sector's gain of 0.29% and the S&P 500's gain of 2% in that time.

-The investment community will be paying close attention to the earnings performance of Occidental Petroleum in its upcoming release.
-It is anticipated that the company will report an EPS of $0.98, marking a 16.95% fall compared to the same quarter of the previous year.
-At the same time, our most recent consensus estimate is projecting a revenue of $7.78 billion, reflecting a 5.18% rise from the equivalent quarter last year.
+Analysts and investors alike will be keeping a close eye on the performance of Occidental Petroleum in its upcoming earnings disclosure.
+In that report, analysts expect Occidental Petroleum to post earnings of $0.91 per share.
+This would mark a year-over-year decline of 22.88%.
+In the meantime, our current consensus estimate forecasts the revenue to be $7.67 billion, indicating a 3.58% growth compared to the corresponding quarter of the prior year.

-In terms of the entire fiscal year, the Zacks Consensus Estimates predict earnings of $3.71 per share and a revenue of $28.32 billion, indicating changes of +0.27% and -2.06%, respectively, from the former year.
+For the full year, the Zacks Consensus Estimates project earnings of $3.57 per share and a revenue of $28.32 billion, demonstrating changes of -3.51% and -2.06%, respectively, from the preceding year.

-Investors might also notice recent changes to analyst estimates for Occidental Petroleum.
+It's also important for investors to be aware of any recent modifications to analyst estimates for Occidental Petroleum.
 Such recent modifications usually signify the changing landscape of near-term business trends.
 As a result, upbeat changes in estimates indicate analysts' favorable outlook on the company's business health and profitability.

-The Zacks Rank system, ranging from #1 (Strong Buy) to #5 (Strong Sell), possesses a remarkable history of outdoing, externally audited, with #1 stocks returning an average annual gain of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.54% higher within the past month.
-Occidental Petroleum is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 3.17% lower.
+Occidental Petroleum is holding a Zacks Rank of #3 (Hold) right now.

-Looking at its valuation, Occidental Petroleum is holding a Forward P/E ratio of 13.82.
-This indicates a discount in contrast to its industry's Forward P/E of 16.81.
+In the context of valuation, Occidental Petroleum is at present trading with a Forward P/E ratio of 14.45.
+This expresses a discount compared to the average Forward P/E of 16.75 of its industry.

 The Oil and Gas - Integrated - United States industry is part of the Oils-Energy sector.
-This industry, currently bearing a Zacks Industry Rank of 168, finds itself in the bottom 34% echelons of all 250+ industries.
+With its current Zacks Industry Rank of 188, this industry ranks in the bottom 26% of all industries, numbering over 250.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 5 Stocks Set to Double.
 Click to get this free report